- What is web performance?

 Latency refers to the delay before data transfer begins after it has been instructed.
 These issues are typically caused by large files like videos or images, large cookie sizes, and the total sizes of objects on your page.

 Some ways to fix and improve loading time:

 - Keep cookie sizes small or at least low.

 - Optimize your number of requests with a better definition API (Application Programmable Interface) on the backend (or server) side of the project.
-These requests are used to fetch data from backend), also using Http2, using CDN, and also browser caching.
-All the abovementioned are important to reduce latency.
+These requests are used to fetch data from the backend), also using Http2, using CDN, and also browser caching.
+All the above-mentioned are important to reduce latency.

 Web performance attracts users to come back to your site after their first use, which is especially important for webshops or online stores and Web Applications.

 If your site does not load quickly, users may end up searching and using a competitor’s shop or website, which is what you’d obviously want to steer clear of.
 The case of this happening is called ‘bounce rate’.
 By having a reliable and fast website, you keep your customers and/or users happy and your bounce rate low.